Henrique-Coder/windows-sendto-tools/README.md

 # 3. Choose the script you want to use and run the sendto_install.bat file that will be inside the folder of the chosen script.
 Example:
 cd fileditch-sender
-sendto_install.bat
+start sendto_install.bat

-# 4.1 The installer will automatically install the script in the SendTo directory in your Windows.
+# 4.1.
+The installer will automatically install the script in the SendTo directory (C:\Users\%USERNAME%\AppData\Roaming\Microsoft\Windows\SendTo) in your Windows.
-# 4.2 That's all, now just use the new tool from the Windows explorer context menu.
+# 4.2.
+That's all, now just use the new tool from the Windows explorer context menu.
+Remember that each script can have external dependencies, if you don't have any, the script will display an error in the terminal, then you just need to install it and everything will be fine.
 ```

 ### Contributing